MathPhysSim/FERMI_RL_Paper/README.md

 **Contact:** simon.hirlaender(at)sbg.ac.at

-This repository accompanies the paper demonstrating deep reinforcement learning for the intensity optimisation of the **FERMI Free-Electron Laser (FEL)**.
-We compare model-free (NAF2) and model-based (AE-DYNA) approaches, finding that model-based methods offer superior sample efficiency and representational power, while model-free methods achieve slightly better asymptotic performance.
+Official repository for the **FERMI Free-Electron Laser (FEL)** paper, utilizing model-based and model-free reinforcement learning methods to solve complex particle accelerator operation problems.
+This work demonstrates the practical application of deep RL for intensity optimization, comparing the sample-efficient **AE-DYNA** (model-based) with the high-performing **NAF2** (model-free) algorithms.

 ![Schematic Overview](paper/Figures/SL_Alignment_Scheme.png)